Hei-dev/pylyricsppt/README.md

  Python 3
  Python pptx (pip install python-pptx)

-Steps\
+## Procedures\
-1. After downloading the program/script, create a folder in the directory of the .py file.\
+Step 1.
+After downloading the program/script, create a folder in the directory of the .py file.\
-2. Create a file named "lyrics.txt" in that folder.\
+Step 2.
+Create a file named "lyrics.txt" in that folder.\
-3. Add the lyrics to "lyrics.txt" with the following format:\
+Step 3.
+Add the lyrics to "lyrics.txt" with the following format:\
  - Indicate the start of the song with "T:"
 `T:Title`
  - Indicate the lyrics (Verse) with "V:", followed by the verse lyrics (New line=New slide)